Tips for entering conversion balances

 If the trial balance from your previous accounting system has negative numbers, enter these in the Credit column as positive numbers.

 When you've finished entering your account balances, your total debits and total credits should match.
-However, if they don't, Xero records an adjustment which you or your accountant can correct later.
+However, if they don't, Xero records a historical adjustment conversion journal to your opening balances.
+If you have outstanding multi-currency invoices or bills, as at conversion date, this may also cause a historical adjustment to be posted, due to unrealised gains or losses.

 Click Add a new line, then +Add new account if you need to add a new account to your chart of accounts.